30 wine bars worth the trip across France, editor-ranked by TableJourney. All France guides.

 9 Cours Saint-Louis, 13001 Marseille

-La Mercerie Cave in Marseille's 1er is the wine bar side of the Paris Popup trio's bistronomic room, the Laura Vidal sommelier programme drawing from Provencal and natural growers.
+La Mercerie Cave in Marseille's 1er is the wine bar side of the Paris Popup trio's bistronomic room, the Laura Vidal sommelier programme drawing.

 Tip: Pair the bar pours with the small-plate menu; full Mercerie tasting is the other room.